GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/05-message-input.md

 ## Customizations

-`MessageInputView` can be customized in two ways: Using XML and programmatically.
+`MessageInputView` can be customized in two ways: using XML attributes and programmatically using style transformations.

 ### Customization with XML Attributes